Hensplaining Chicken Idioms

 The white arrow doesn’t always work, so if it doesn’t, try this link.

-Special thanks to the ever-creative producer of Volunteer Gardener, Greta Requierme for giving me the opportunity to teach about keeping a flock of urban hens.
-She searches the state to come up with unique and interesting stories for the program and has made it the number one watched show on NPT.
-Much thanks also to the hilarious host, Julie Berbiglia, Public Education Specialist for Metro Water Services.
+Special thanks to the ever-creative producer of Volunteer Gardener, Greta Requierme, for allowing me to teach about keeping a flock of urban hens.
+She searches the state to develop unique and exciting stories for the program, making it the number one watched show on NPT.
+Much thanks to the hilarious host, Julie Berbiglia, Public Education Specialist for Metro Water Services.
 She was delightful and put me at ease throughout the two interviews.

 Related Posts